Here's How Your Trade Hawaiian Holdings Inc. (HA) Aggressively Right Now

 Sponsored

+The average price from analysts is $17.00, which is $5.01 above the current price.
 HA currently public float of 50.08M and currently shorts hold a 8.88% ratio of that float.
-Today, the average trading volume of HA was 1.05M shares.
+Today, the average trading volume of HA was 1.00M shares.

 HA’s Market Performance

-HA stocks went up by 4.30% for the week, with a monthly jump of 11.98% and a quarterly performance of -22.44%, while its annual performance rate touched -23.55%.
-The volatility ratio for the week stands at 3.69% while the volatility levels for the past 30 days are set at 4.71% for Hawaiian Holdings Inc. The simple moving average for the period of the last 20 days is 4.04% for HA stocks with a simple moving average of -15.08% for the last 200 days.
+HA stocks went down by -5.30% for the week, with a monthly drop of -2.79% and a quarterly performance of -23.51%, while its annual performance rate touched -28.02%.
+The volatility ratio for the week stands at 3.89% while the volatility levels for the past 30 days are set at 4.57% for Hawaiian Holdings Inc. The simple moving average for the period of the last 20 days is -6.63% for HA stocks with a simple moving average of -22.84% for the last 200 days.

 Analysts’ Opinion of HA